Loffe/flingscroll/README.md

-panscroll
+Flingscroll
 =========

-User script to pan webpages using the middle mouse button.
+Scroll your webpages by dragging with middle mouse button.
+Flinging (also known as kinetic scrolling) is supported for fast scrolling.

 Tested in Chromium, might work in Firefox.

+Based on panscroll by Daniel Gröber.

 Installation
 ============

-Download the script and chrome will ask if you want to install it: [Download here](https://github.com/DanielG/panscroll/raw/master/panscroll.user.js)
+Download the script and chrome will ask if you want to install it: [Download here](https://github.com/Loffe/flingscroll/raw/master/flingscroll.user.js)

 Licence
 =======